 Note, These steps are not necessary for most people, most of the time.
 Following them will absolutely make your iPhone, iPad, and/or Mac more secure but will also make it much less convenient.
 Consider it the difference between living in a house with a lock on the door and maybe an alarm system compared to living in a panic room.
 Think carefully about your risk level, read over your options, then implement the ones that make sense to you.
 You can always go back and turn more on, or off, as your needs or feelings change.

-How to setup and use a passcode, Touch ID, and strong passwords
+How to setup and use a strong password, Touch ID, and/or Face ID

 - How to secure your iPhone with Touch ID

 - How to secure your iPhone X with Face ID

 - How to secure your iPhone or iPad with a strong alphanumeric password

 - How to choose a better master password [AgileBits blog]